bcobo/SIRENA/doc/SIRENAfunctions.rst

         Instance of *TesRecord* structure that contains the input record

+    .. cpp:member:: int trig_reclength

+        Record size (just in case threading and input files with different **ADC** lengths but the same record size indeed)

+    .. cpp:member:: TesEventList* event_list

+        Instance of *TesEventList* structure that contains the information of the reconstructed pulses

+     .. cpp:member:: ReconstructInitSIRENA* reconstruct_init

+        Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values)

     .. cpp:member:: int lastRecord

         If record being analyzed is the last one, :cpp:member:`lastRecord` = 1.
 Otherwise it is equal to 0